byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 Note that you must follow the [Level 2](../resources/coding_standard.md#level-2) coding standards for your Verilog files.

+### Receiver .do Simulation

+**TODO: .do and a png **

 ## Receiver Testbench

 Create a dedicated testbench for your receiver with the following requirements:
   * Provide the parameters of BAUD_RATE and PARITY to your receiver module so you can change the baud rate and parity in your testbench
   * Provide a testbench parameter `NUMBER_OF_CHARS` with a default value of 10 that indicates the number of characters to transmit
-  * Instance your UART transmitter from the first assignment and set the parameters of your transmitter based on the paramters of your top-level testbench
+  * Instance your UART transmitter from the first assignment and set the parameters of your transmitter based on the parameters of your top-level testbench
-  * Instance your receiver module and hook up the transmitter to the receiver (Again, set the parameters of your receiver)
+  * Instance your receiver module and hook up the transmitter to the receiver (set the parameters of your receiver)
-    * Hook up the transmit out signal from the transmitter to the receive in signal of the receiver (simulate a loop back)
+    * Hook up the 'transmit out' signal from the transmitter to the 'receive in' signal of the receiver (simulate a loop back)
   * Generate a free oscillating clock
   * Create a testbench task that takes as input an 8-bit value to send.
 Write this task to do the following:
     * Set the value to send based on the parameter of the task